ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- HAL: Modified the serial-USB driver to reject write/read attempts if the underlying USB is not in active state.
+In case of disconnection the SDU driver broadcasts a CHN_DISCONNECTED event.
 - HAL: Modified the USB driver to have a separate USB_SUSPENDED state, this allows the application to detect if the USB is communicating or if it is disconnected or powered down.